How to Build a ‘Google CRM’ for Real Estate Agents (Free & Simple)

 The solution?
 Build a powerful, customizable, and free Google CRM for real estate using tools you already know: Google Sheets, Google Forms, and Google Calendar.

 This simple, DIY approach gives you a centralized contact manager, a visual pipeline, and automated reminders without writing a single line of code or spending a cent on software licenses.
+This strategy allows you to maintain full control over your data while leveraging the robust infrastructure provided by Google.

 Phase 1: The Core Database (Google Sheets)